INDIANAPOLIS — A major makeover is in the works for a struggling Indianapolis mall in need of many improvements.

 Chris Clark would love to see a pop in foot traffic at Washington Square.
 His Cornival Popcorn shop is now in its 13th year.

-Since September, Clark and Jenny Zinn have operated the 'Cumberland Grill' and decided to invest in their mall in their neighborhood.
+Since September, Chris and Jenny Zinn have operated the 'Cumberland Grill' and decided to invest in their mall in their neighborhood.

 Next door, Tonisha's Boutique also hopes the mall will attract more people.

-"If they are what's keeping this mall alive, I'm happy for them to be here," Kevin Lee, the new property manager, said.
+"If they are what's keeping this mall alive, I'm happy for them to be here," Keith Lee, the new property manager, said.

 Lee said among the top priorities are maintenance and security for the facility and businesses.